 [Regulation 19A inserted in Gazette 2 May 1995 p.
 1657.]

+19B.
+Inspector or Police officer may ask for name and address

+(1) An Inspector or Police officer may, in the exercise or performance of functions under the Act, request the proprietor of any stock or the person who is, or appears to be, in charge of any stock to —

+(a) state his or her full name and residential address; and

+(b) produce for inspection evidence of the correctness of the name and address stated.

+(2) A person must comply with a request made under subregulation (1), unless he or she has a reasonable excuse for not doing so.

+[Regulation 19B inserted in Gazette 29 May 2009 p.
+1831-2.]

 20. Form of waybill, and prescribed stock

 (1) For the purposes of section 46 of the Act, a document (by whatever name called) that complies with section 46 and subregulation (1a) may be used in place of a waybill referred to in that section.